 Self-Study: The Way Out of Suffering

 One of the greatest gifts of yoga is svadhyaya, the encouragement to study ourselves in order to better understand our gifts and obstacles on the path to freedom.
-If you’re up to the task, grab a pen and paper and get ready to take a look IN:
+Grab a pen and paper and get ready to take a look IN:

 Introspection Close your eyes and recall the last time you experienced suffering of any degree.
 Which of the kleshas most likely caused your pain?